Dog The Bounty Hunter Says Wife Beth Chapman Left Hospital To Return To Colorado Against Her Doctor’s Advice

-It’s been a rough past couple of days for Dog the Bounty Hunter star Duane ‘Dog’ Chapman and his wife, Beth Chapman.
+It’s been a rough past couple of days for Dog the Bounty Hunter star Duane “Dog” Chapman and his wife Beth Chapman.

 As the Inquisitr shared last week, Beth was rushed to Cedar-Sinai Hospital in Los Angeles to undergo surgery for a life-threatening throat blockage.
 The reality star was reportedly having trouble breathing and while in surgery, it was discovered that her throat cancer had returned when doctors found another large mass in her throat.

 Following the surgery, Beth opted to not follow doctors orders and remain hospitalized.
-Instead, Duane shares with US Weekly that he and his wife returned to their home in Colorado, a place that she loves to be.
+Instead, Duane shares with Us Weekly that he and his wife returned to their home in Colorado, a place that she loves to be.
 Chapman says that his wife was “adamant” that she leave the hospital and just wanted to be at home.
 Beth traveled on the plane via a wheelchair and she and Dog were met by friends at the airport in Colorado, who drove the couple home.

 Now, the pair will wait for biopsy results to determine if Beth’s cancer has spread.